Expert Legal Representation for Bedsore Victims

 Pressure ulcers or pressure injuries have four stages of injury:

 - Stage 3.
-The sore continues to reach deeper and it gets to the tissue underneath the skin.
+The sore continues to reach deeper and gets to the tissue underneath the skin.
 It forms a crater.

 - Stage 4.
 The sore now reaches bones, muscles, and joints and can cause severe damage.